-As first-timers to Desert Rose, my husband and I had a few questions about the menu, which owner and chef Jason McHugh was delighted to answer.
+As first-timers to Desert Rose, my husband and I had a few questions about the menu, which was delighted to answer.

 He describes the menu items as Mediterranean “street food,” that are “really fresh, very flavorful, and easy to eat on-the-go.”

 McHugh says he honed his culinary skills while cooking for 15 years across the country and overseas.
-The Penncrest High School grad spent much time cooking in Israel, his wife’s native country, which he says influenced his cooking here at home.
+The grad spent much time cooking in Israel, his wife’s native country, which he says influenced his cooking here at home.

 I ordered the traditional Israeli style hummus platter with shawarma ($8.95).
 I never had tried shawarma before, and it was delicious.
 Think of herb-crusted chicken grilled on a vertical spit for many hours.
 It’s seasoned with a flavorful blend of aromatic herbs, like cinnamon, nutmeg, and turmeric.
 The taste is not hot, but semi-sweet and roasted.